-UNESCO/UNITWIN Network Teacher Education for Social Justice and Diversity
+UNESCO/UNITWIN Network on Teacher Education for Social Justice and Diversity

 The UNITWIN/UNESCO Network on Teacher Education was established on May, 2018.
 The purpose of the network is to promote teacher education practices especially in the fields of inclusive education, education for long distances and indigenous education.
 The Network will develop North-South collaboration and aims to create long-term partnerships.

 The network has 18 member universities from 11 countries.
 It's led by Professor Tuija Turunen, University of Lapland.
 See full members list in Network members page.

 The network aims to facilitate interaction and promote research and joint teaching among the teacher education programmes in the member universities.
 At the initial stage, the network envisages the following:

 - Student/teacher/researcher mobility, both short-term and full-term visits, including teaching and research

 The network has three sub-groups focusing on different themes.
 The thematic groups are open for all members.

 Inclusive education group focuses fostering and promoting research practices concerning inclusive education.
 The topic areas of interest for the Inclusion theme group are comprised of the inclusion of children's voices, consequences of COVID-19 in school and education, diverse needs of learners and education, diverse contexts of the indigenous communities in education, teacher students' ability to differentiate teaching in different levels of education institutions, rural schools and education, cultural and linguistic consciousness in education and considering nature and post-humanist questions in education.